aldryn/aldryn-docs/docs/reference/domains.rst

     never to change.
 Using an ``A`` record means that you may in future need to edit your domain's zone file in response to infrastructure changes on Aldryn.

+    However, we will inform users should this ever be necessary.

     If possible, use an ``ALIAS`` rather than an ``A`` record for root domains, and a ``CNAME`` rather an ``A`` record for sub-domains.